wp-plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 3.4.6 =
+* Fix: Search string not null but empty induces error.
+* Change: User Agent used for Pro authentification.
+* Info: If you use Lightroom & WP, please have a look at http://apps.meow.fr/wplr-sync/ :)

 = 3.4.4 =
 * Fix: Issues with class containing trailing spaces.
 Fixed in in SimpleHTMLDOM.
 * Fix: Used to show weird numbers when using 9999 as width or height.
 * Add: Filter and default filter to avoid certain IMG SRC to be checked/parsed by the plugin while rendering.
-* Info: If you use Lightroom & WP, please have a look at http://apps.meow.fr/wplr-sync/ :)

 = 3.4.2 =
 * Fix: Full-Size Retina wasn't removed when the original file was deleted from WP.